harperreed/harper.blog/content/post/ai-git-commit-messages.md

 What you write will be passed to git commit -m "[message]"
 ```

-This prompt worked great for me - but let me know if you have changes
+This prompt worked great for me - but let me know if you have changes.
+I consider this prompt v0.

 ### 4. Create a new directory for your global Git hooks.